SpineEventEngine/time/tests/Module.md

-# Module `validation-tests`
+# Module `tests`

-This is a test-only module that verifies time-related validation options.
+Integration tests for the `io.spine.time` Gradle plugin.

+This project is a standalone Gradle build that exercises the full plugin application: adding `spine-time` dependencies and passing the `time-validation` module to the Spine Compiler.
+It is executed from the root project via the `integrationTests` task.